 Safety Tips for the School Season

-Across the country, about 24 million students ride school buses daily.
-Although this is one of the safest ways to travel to and from school, injuries do occur.
-More than 61 children are injured every day severely enough to seek medical attention and more than 500 children are killed every year.
+Although riding the school bus is one of the safest ways to travel to and from school, injuries do occur.
 Many injuries happen when children are boarding or exiting the bus.
 A blind spot extends 10 feet around the bus, obstructing the driver's view.
 Children are unaware of this danger zone and might mistakenly believe if they can see the bus, the bus driver can see them.
 Safe Kids Tulsa Area offers these important tips for school bus safety: